-Rookie Johnny Bucyk scored the first goal of his NHL career, on Dec 11, 1955, in the Red Wings’ 2-0 win over the visiting New York Rangers.
+Rookie Johnny Bucyk scored the first goal of his NHL career, on Dec.
+11, 1955, in the Red Wings’ 2-0 win over the visiting New York Rangers.
 This was his only goal in the 38 games he played during the 1955-56 season.
-He scored 11 goals total in Detroit before being traded to the Boston Bruins, in 1957, where he went on to scored 545 goals and 1,339 points over 21 seasons.
+He scored 11 goals total in Detroit before being traded to the Bruins in 1957, where he scored 545 goals and 1,339 points over 21 seasons.

 Two years later, on Dec.
 11, 1988, Steve Larmer played in his 510th consecutive game, setting a new Blackhawks’ franchise record.
 He broke the previous record held by John Mark during Chicago’s 5-2 win over the Blues.
 Larmer never missed a game in his career with the Blackhawks, playing in 884 straight contests.

 On Dec.
-11, 1992, the NHL named Gary Bettman as its first-ever commission.
+11, 1992, the NHL named Gary Bettman, its first-ever commissioner.
 The job went into effect on Feb.
 1, 1993.
-He has been the only many to hold this job since this date.
+He has been the only man to hold the title since this date.

 That five-point night in 1992 wasn’t the only big night for Andreychuk on this date.
 On Dec.
 11, 2003, he played in his 1,541st NHL game, passing Bucyk for the most-ever by a left wing.
 He scored the 618th goal of his career, but it was enough as the Lightning lost 3-2 at the Ottawa Senators.

 A small but very impressive group of current and former NHL players are sharing a birthday today.
 The bunch includes Ted Hampson (85), Dave Gagner (57), Daniel Alfredsson (49), Mark Streit (44), Matthew Tkachuk (24), Kristians Rubins (24), and the late Pierre Pilote, Moose Vasko and J.P.
 Parise.